Despite Oskar Groening’s powers of rationalization, the elderly former Nazi has set a new precedent by openly admitting his guilt regarding his Past.

 After testifying at Oskar Groning’s trial, Mrs. Kor approached the former Nazi in court.
 In her words, she wanted to “thank him for having some human decency in accepting responsibility for what he has done.”

-Mr. Groning then proceeded to kiss and embrace her.
+Mr. Groening’s reaction was to kiss and embrace Mrs. Kor.

 In the picture taken below of the former prisoner holding hands with the former prison guard, the look of joyful thanks on Oskar Groning’s face is unto itself, truly astounding.